Marketing a book is something most authors dread and will ignore if possible. Still, it has to be done.

 Once an author decides to market a book, he or she faces another even more serious problem.
 How to start?
 And when to start?
 To many authors, a marketing effort means sending out an occasional tweet or writing a blog post when they have nothing better to do.

 That won’t hack it.
 Marketing a book requires a more organized approach.
 In fact, it needs a plan, but that is another huge stumbling block.
 Many authors don’t know how to develop a marketing plan.

 Below are a few marketing plan elements to get you started.

 Meanwhile, make sure you have a website.
 This is how people find books in the 21st century.
 On it, you need a page for your book.
-Include the book’s cover, the book blurb, a sample chapter for visitors to read, and most importantly, links to book sellers.
+Include the book’s cover, the book blurb, a sample chapter for visitors to read, and most importantly, links to booksellers.
 You should also have a place where interested folks can download your media kit (you do have one, right?).
-You should also have your bio on a page.
+It would help if you also had your bio on a page.

 These ideas don’t constitute a complete marketing plan, but they will get an author started in the right direction.

 This material came from Hank Quense’s Marketing Plans for Self-published Books.